ABC Far North Radio 105.7 FM

 Damaged roof, rising flood water, fallen trees on buildings, storm damage

-The size and the remoteness of Cook Shire and its exposure to potential serious weather events ensures that Council understands its need to be diligent, vigilant and well prepared for a wide range of disaster events.
-A Local Disaster Management Group meets regularly to develop effective disaster management planning and capability.
+Cook Shire Council is diligent, vigilant and well prepared for a wide range of disaster events.
+A Local Disaster Management Group meets regularly to develop effective disaster management planning and capacity.

 Disaster Management Plan

-During a cyclone watch/alert and recovery phase, you can log on to the Council's Facebook Page for information.
+During a disaster watch/alert and recovery phase, you can log on to the Council's Facebook Page for information.
 Council staff will maintain this site, posting updates and answering community enquiries as resources allow.

 Evacuation Centres are open after the cyclone to provide food, clothing and somewhere to stay if needed.
 Recovery Centres provide longer term assistance after a cyclone like Centrelink services, counselling and housing.